 In terms of what you can subtract from your income when you’re figuring out the self-employed profit that’s taxable, the list includes business insurance, part of your utility bills if you work from home, office costs, stock and certain business-related travel.
 Check the government website carefully though, as you could get in trouble with HMRC if you subtract something that’s not an allowable expense, or if you don’t have evidence of the expense.

 For a full breakdown, take a look at our guide to self-employed tax deductible expenses.

 Depending on certain factors, you may be able to claim certain benefits.
-If you’re self-employed and not earning very much money, you may be eligible for income support or working tax credit, although the latter is being replaced by universal credit.
+If you’re self-employed and not earning very much money, you may be eligible for income support or working tax credit, although the latter has been replaced by universal credit for most people.
 Check the government website for more details.

 Self-employed tax credits

 You can claim Working Tax Credit when you’re self-employed, but in April 2015 the rules were tightened up.
 Self-employed tax credit claimants must show that they’re trading on a commercial basis with the aim of making profits, and that their self-employed work is structured, regular and ongoing.
 There’s further information on the criteria in this government briefing document.

 Again, this is being replaced by Universal Credit.

 You may still be eligible for Housing Benefit and council tax reduction if you’re self-employed but not earning very much money, and certain other factors apply.
 When the council is calculating your eligibility for benefits like Housing Benefit, they’ll probably ask to see your business accounts for the last financial year, or a forecast if you haven’t started trading yet.